NeCTAR-RC/nectarcloud-tier0doco/README.md

 on that later.
 Where markdown may be valid, but stylistic choices are still possible, please consider the following.

-###### Title

-Each page should have the following front matter at the top:

-> title: Data Storage
-> description: User documentation about eResearch SA's data storage services.

 ###### Headings

 H1 is for the page title and H2 onwards are for sub-headings.
-Jenkins will prevent you from puttting a lower-number heading before a higher-number heading
+Jenkins will prevent you from putting a lower-number heading before a higher-number heading

 ###### Text